teamniteo/handbook/5_People/salary-system.md

 This way we are motivated to hire in inexpensive regions, while at the same time providing a better salary for those Niteans.
 All things being the same, we will always hire a Nitean from a less expensive city.

-### Years Bonus (%)
+### Years Factor (%)

 Understanding how we operate makes a Nitean more productive and more valuable to the company.
-We reward this by the Years Bonus.
+We reward this by the Years Factor.
 Each year after the first, the Nitean will receive a percentage to their base (without the location factor).
 We calculate this factor by using the [natural logarithm](https://en.wikipedia.org/wiki/Natural_logarithm).

-Here's the Years Bonus for the first five years:
+Here's the Years Factor for the first five years:

 | Years as permanent Nitean | Added to Base without location |
 |---------------------------|--------------------------------|